Powered by Fr. Abraham Mutholath Foundation NFP

 Because of their fear of the Jews

 The Jewish leaders were observing Jesus’ disciples.
-Their concern was that the disciples might steal Jesus’ body and claim that he had resurrected from the dead (Matthew 27:62-66).
-Peter had cut off the ear of the High Priest’s slave with a sword (John 18:10) and John was at the foot of the cross.
+Their concern was that the disciples might steal Jesus’ body and claim that he had resurrected from the dead (Mt 27:62-66).
+Peter had cut off the ear of the High Priest’s slave with a sword (Jn 18:10) and John was at the foot of the cross.
 Jewish authorities kept watching their every movement for concern of any aggressive reaction from them.

-“Peace be with you.”
+“Peace be with you”

 This was a usual form of salutation among the Jews.
 Israel had peace and prosperity when they were faithful to God.

 Jesus appeared to his disciples after the successful offering of himself as the Lamb of God.
-He returned like the High Priest’s arrival from the Holy of Holies on the Day of Atonement (Leviticus 16:34).
-Every year, on the Day of Atonement, the High Priest went into the Holy of Holies and sprinkle the mercy seat with the blood of a bull for the priests’ purification and the blood of a goat for the forgiveness of sins of all the Israelites.
+He returned like the High Priest’s arrival from the Holy of Holies on the Day of Atonement (Lev 16:34).
+Every year, on the Day of Atonement, the High Priest went into the Holy of Holies and sprinkled the mercy seat with the blood of a bull for the priests’ purification and the blood of a goat for the forgiveness of sins of all the Israelites.
 Jesus, the Lamb of God, sprinkled his blood to redeem all humanity and has returned after completing his mission.
 Thus, Jesus established peace, and he communicated that to the apostles.

 (20) When he had said this, he showed them his hands and his side.
-The disciples kept looking at the Lord and were full of joy.
+The disciples kept looking at the Lord and were full of joy

-He showed them his hands and his side.
+He showed them his hands and his side

 Even without the disciples asking for any proof, Jesus showed them the wound marks on his hands and chest.
 They are the permanent marks of his great love.
 The apostles were more convinced of the Lord’s resurrection than before.
 Some had only heard the reports of the Risen Lord’s vision.
 They were fortunate to see the Risen Lord face to face.

-The disciples kept looking at the Lord and were full of joy.
+The disciples kept looking at the Lord and were full of joy

 (21) Again Jesus said to them, “Peace be with you.
 As the Father has sent me, so I am sending you.”

-Peace be with you.
+Peace be with you

 Unlike the same greeting in John 20:19, this repeated greeting of Jesus was an assurance he offered to his apostles as he was sending them out with a mission to the world.
 In John 14:27, Jesus had assured his disciples, “Peace I leave with you; my peace I give you.
 Not as the world gives peace, do I give it to you.
 Do not be troubled; do not be afraid.”
-Even during the severe persecution of the early church, they would experience peace of mind as he himself had during his passion and crucifixion.
+Even during the severe persecution of the early church, they would experience the same peace of mind as he had experienced during his passion and crucifixion.

-As the Father has sent me, so I am sending you.
+As the Father has sent me, so I am sending you

-(22) And with that he breathed on them and said to them, “Receive the Holy Spirit.
+(22) And with that he breathed on them and said to them, “Receive the Holy Spirit

-He breathed on them.
+He breathed on them

-Receive the Holy Spirit.
+Receive the Holy Spirit

 At the Last Supper, Jesus gave the consecrated bread and wine and told the apostles to receive his body and blood.
-At his appearance after the resurrection, Jesus gave them his Spirit as the continuation and fulfillment of the Holy Eucharist.
+At his appearance after the resurrection, Jesus gave them his Spirit as the continuation and fulfilment of the Holy Eucharist.

-(23) If you forgive people’s sins, they are forgiven; if you retain people’s sins, they are retained.”
+(23) If you forgive people’s sins, they are forgiven; if you retain people’s sins, they are retained”

-If you forgive people’s sins, they are forgiven.
+If you forgive people’s sins, they are forgiven

 God the Father had commissioned Jesus to save people from their sins.
 Jesus assigned his disciples to continue that mission.
 So, their goal is not to judge but to save people through their preaching, baptism, and absolution of sins.
 They received the authority to do so when they received the Holy Spirit.

-If you retain people’s sins, they are retained.
+If you retain people’s sins, they are retained

-(24) Thomas, the Twin, one of the Twelve, was not with them when Jesus came.
+(24) Thomas, the Twin, one of the Twelve, was not with them when Jesus came

 Thomas, called Didymus

 Thomas is a Hebrew name, and Didymus is the equivalent Greek name.
 Both names signify twin because Thomas was a twin in his family.
 The Jews used to have a Jewish name and a Gentile name.
-In Judea, the public knew them by their Hebrew names, and in Galilee and other non-Jewish areas people used their Gentile names.
+In Judea, the public knew them by their Hebrew names, and in Galilee and other non-Jewish areas, people used their Gentile names.
 For example, Saul was the Hebrew name and Paul was the Greek name of the Apostle Paul.

 One of the Twelve